-It is from this strong history of church planting that CPC has initiated a local church planting and multi-site vision such as to make the Total Christ vision more accessible to either cultural or geographical locations that are presently unreached in greater New Haven.
-Some of the various cultural and geographical communities include:
+It is from a strong history of church planting that Christ Presbyterian Church has initiated a local church planting and multi-congregation vision such as to make the Total Christ vision more accessible to cultural and geographical communities that are presently under-served in Southern Connecticut.
+Some of the nearby cultural and geographical communities include:

 Clinton: With a population of 13,500, beautiful views of Long Island Sound, sunny beaches and historic buildings, this gem of a town is approximately 100 miles from both New York and Boston, and easily accessible from New Haven, Middletown, and New London.

 East Haven: With a population of nearly 30,000, and bisected by interstate 95, the town of East Haven is located immediately east of New Haven and is a significant home to retailers large and small.

 Middletown: 22 miles north, northeast of New Haven, and home to Wesleyan University, one of the leading liberal arts institutions in the U.S., Middletown, has population of 50,000, and is home to thriving Cambodian, Tibetan and Hindu communities.

-Waterbury: 22 miles north of New Haven, the fifth largest city in Connecticut with a population of over 110,000, Waterbury is known for its advanced technology capabilities and its strong communities and neighborhoods.
+Waterbury/Watertown: 22 miles north of New Haven, the fifth largest city in Connecticut with a population of over 110,000, Waterbury is known for its advanced technology capabilities and its strong communities and neighborhoods.
 It is connected to New York City as the last stop on a spur of the Metro North Commuter Train line.
 The nearby classic New England village of Watertown is home to The Taft School, one of the leading prep schools in the world.